Air Transport Advisory Board

 Investigator - Air Traffic Standards, Civil Aviation Authority (SARG)

-25 years-experience as a tower and approach radar controller and ultimately Air Traffic Manager in the North of England.
-Joined the CAA in 2015.
+Tim has over 25 years-experience as a tower and approach radar controller and ultimately Air Traffic Manager in the North of England.
+He joined the CAA in 2015.

 Unite Representative (Engineering sector)

-However, it is not from his employment that Alan is a member of the ATSB, but because he is the current Chairman of Unite the Unions Engineering Advisory Group for Civil Air Transport.
+However, it is not from his employment that Alan is a member of the Air Transport Advisory Board but because he is the current Chairman of Unite the Unions Engineering Advisory Group for Civil Air Transport.
 Unite has union recognition agreements with many airlines and engineering businesses throughout the UK and workplace representatives meet on a quarterly basis to share and discuss the challenges that face Unite members in employment today.

 Association Licensed Aircraft Engineers